 Working with an established online video platform is the fastest and best way to set up a new OTT system.
 Experienced OTT video providers can provide ready-made tools for uploading, managing, securing, and monetizing content.
 This minimizes the workload for in-house engineers, and it helps to achieve economies of scale.

-Let’s turn now to compare four of the top OTT video providers on the market today: Kaltura, Brightcove, Ooyala and DaCast.
+Let’s turn now to compare four of the top OTT video providers on the market today: Kaltura, Brightcove and Dacast.
 We compiled the information and data below from recent reviews, our own use of these products, and the websites of the companies themselves.

 The first platform we will look at here is Kaltura.
 This video management software is fully open-source.
 Anyone is free to use, modify, and extend it.
 However, for OTT businesses, they offer a managed and hosted solution complete with monetization and other features.